agorago/wego/log/README.md

-# BPlus Logging
+# WeGO Logging

-The BPlus logger uses zap to perform logging at the following levels:
+The WeGO logger uses zap to perform logging at the following levels:
 * Debug - Mostly used in development mode.
 * Info - Can be useful to trace the flow of logic.
 * Warn - For Warning messages.
 Useful to find problems within code paths